gnsj168-sudo/home/README.md

 **A plug-in is only two things:** tools it contributes, and a system-prompt fragment saying when to use them.
 Everything else — retrieval, the loop, persistence, error handling — it inherits.
 Home's own tools are registered as the `core` plug-in through the same interface, so the built-in case isn't a special case.
-Adding the calendar plug-in was one import and one `register()` call.
+Adding the Notion plug-in was one import and one `register()` call.

 **Tools are for capabilities the model lacks.**